-If you’re wanting to learn contortion just to get more flexible, then potentially you should look at general flexibility classes or yoga classes.
-The basics poses in contortion are great for building all around mobility that everyone should have.
+If you’re wanting to learn contortion just to get more flexible, then potentially you should look at general flexibility, stretching or yoga classes.
+The basic poses in contortion are great for building all around mobility that everyone should have.
 After that, the ranges of motion required for contortion tricks are not really that necessary or helpful for those wanting a regular, non-restricted range of movement.

 How can you learn contortion safely as an adult?